Seth-McKilla/mckilla-dot-dev/src/articles/saas-starter-pack-2.md

 ---

-In this episode we'll be connecting our NextJS 13 app to MongoDB with Vercel using the [MongoDB Atlas integration](https://vercel.com/integrations/mongodbatlas).
+In this episode we'll be connecting our NextJS 13 app to MongoDB Atlas with Vercel using the [MongoDB Atlas integration](https://vercel.com/integrations/mongodbatlas).
 If you haven't already, I recommend you read [Part 1](https://mckilla.dev/saas-starter-pack-1) before continuing.

 TL;DR - here's the snapshot of the repo with the below steps completed 👉 [SaaS Starter Pack](https://github.com/Seth-McKilla/saas-starter-pack/tree/Part-2)